 - Bradt Primary School, Anchor Room

-- Pinewood Intermediate School, conference room located near Grade 3 entrance
+- Pinewood Intermediate School, Conference Room near Grade 3 entrance

 - Draper Middle School, Nurse’s Office side room